kanikakasharma/learning-library/developer-library/converged-db-for-developers/intro/intro.md

 The Java EE platform is designed to help developers create large-scale, multitiered, scalable, reliable, and secure network applications.
 A shorthand name for such applications is enterprise applications, so called because these applications are designed to solve the problems encountered by large enterprises.The benefits of an enterprise application are helpful, even essential, for individual developers and small organizations in an increasingly networked world.

-The features that make enterprise applications powerful, like security and reliability, often make these applications complex.
-The Java EE platform reduces the complexity of enterprise application development by providing a development model, API, and runtime environment that allow developers to concentrate on functionality.

 The Enterprise Application Model

 ![](./images/enterprise_application_model.png " ")

-A Java EE server is a server application that implements the Java EE platform APIs and provides standard Java EE services.
-Java EE servers are sometimes called application servers, because they allow you to serve application data to clients, much as web servers serve web pages to web browsers.

 Java EE servers host several application component types that correspond to the tiers in a multitiered application.
 The Java EE server provides services to these components in the form of a container.